blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 60 feet
 Duration: Concentration, up to 1 minute
 You cause one piece of metal that you can see within range to heat until it faintly glows.
 Some targets:
 - one piece of worn armor, which deals 1d6 fire damage to the wearer for each round the spell is active
 - the end of a martial melee weapon made of metal, which causes it to deal an extra 1d6 fire damage while the spell is active
-- a metal object that is held, causing the holder to drop it to succeed a wisdom save to hold onto(they may willingly fail), and receive 1d6 fire damage if they succeed
+- a metal object that is held, requiring the holder to succeed a wisdom save to hold onto(they may willingly fail), and receive 1d6 fire damage if they succeed
 - a metal object next to one or more flammable objects, which ignites them
 ```